CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 For conciseness, this document defines several terms used throughout.

-Base Certificate: A X.509 v3 certificate which contains a delta certificate descriptor extension.
+Base Certificate: A X.509 v3 certificate which contains a Delta Certificate Descriptor extension.

-DCD: An acronym meaning "delta certificate descriptor", which is a reference to the X.509 v3 certificate extension defined in this document.
+DCD: An acronym meaning "Delta Certificate Descriptor", which is a reference to the X.509 v3 certificate extension defined in this document.

 Delta Certificate: A X.509 v3 certificate which can be reconstructed by incorporating the fields and extensions contained in a Base Certificate.

+Related Certificate: A combination of a Base Certificate and a Delta Certificate.

 # Delta certificate descriptor extension content and semantics